 Application Security , Next-Generation Technologies & Secure Development , Video

-In this video interview with Information Security Media Group, McKay also discusses:
+In this video interview with Information Security Media Group, Benzaquen also discusses:

-- The impact of layoffs in June and October on Snyk's technology strategy.
+- The impact of layoffs in December on Checkmarx's technology and R&D strategy.